 Selenium is needed for the normal function of the immune system, and to help protect your body’s cells from damage due to oxidative stress.
 Dietary surveys show that a substantial proportion of the population may not have an adequate intake of selenium.
 However, the health implications of this are currently unclear.
 Meat and fish are good sources of selenium, and eggs are also a good source.
 If you're a vegetarian or vegan, it's important to make sure you're eating other foods which contain a source of selenium.
 Although the actual levels of selenium vary depending on the soil in which plant foods are grown, these include:

-- Some nuts and seeds, especially Brazil nuts, but also cashew nuts and sunflower seeds
+- some nuts and seeds, especially Brazil nuts, but also cashew nuts and sunflower seeds

-- Some breakfast cereals, such as puffed wheat cereal, shredded wheat and cornflakes
+- some breakfast cereals, such as puffed wheat cereal, shredded wheat and cornflakes

-- Some breads, such as seeded and wheatgerm bread
+- some breads, such as seeded and wheatgerm bread

 Iodine is particularly important for your baby's brain development and your requirements increase during pregnancy.
 Sources of iodine include fish, eggs, milk and milk products, with dairy contributing around one third to average daily iodine intakes of UK adults.
-Vegetarians, and particularly vegans, are at risk of iodine deficiency as they do not eat foods that are a source of iodine (e.g. fish and dairy products).
+Vegetarians, and particularly vegans, are at risk of iodine deficiency as they do not eat foods that are a source of iodine (such as fish and dairy products).
 Dairy alternative drinks are not always fortified with iodine (check the label), and therefore dietary sources are limited.

 Vegan sources of iodine include:

-- Although seaweed is a concentrated source of iodine, it can provide excessive amounts, particularly brown seaweed (e.g. kelp), and therefore eating it more than once a week is not recommended, especially during pregnancy or breastfeeding.
+- Although seaweed is a concentrated source of iodine, it can provide excessive amounts, particularly brown seaweed (like kelp), and therefore eating it more than once a week is not recommended, especially during pregnancy or breastfeeding.

 - Iodine supplements are available.

-Talk to your GP or midwife about how you can get all of the nutrients you need for you and your baby.
+Talk to your GP or midwife about how you can get all the nutrients you need for you and your baby.

 Like all mums-to-be, there are certain supplements you need to take during pregnancy:

 - Vitamin D: Pregnant and breastfeeding women should take a daily supplement containing 10μg (micrograms) of vitamin D during the autumn and winter months to help protect their bone and muscle health, as this advice applies to all adults in the UK.
-However, if you are not exposed to much sunlight (e.g. if you cover your skin or spend a large amount of time indoors), or if you have dark skin (for example, you have an African, African-Caribbean or South Asian background), your skin will not produce as much vitamin D naturally from sunlight.
+However, if you are not exposed to much sunlight (for example if you cover your skin or spend a large amount of time indoors), or if you have dark skin (for example you have an African, African-Caribbean or South Asian background), your skin will not produce as much vitamin D naturally from sunlight.
 Therefore, you should take a daily supplement containing 10μg of vitamin D all year round.

-If you decide to take a multivitamin and mineral supplement, select one which is specifically for pregnancy or which doesn’t contain vitamin A, as high levels of vitamin A during pregnancy can harm your baby.
+If you decide to take a multivitamin and mineral supplement, select one which is specifically for pregnancy or which does not contain vitamin A, as high levels of vitamin A during pregnancy can harm your baby.
 Check with a health professional if you are unsure which supplements are safe to use during pregnancy.

-A healthy balanced diet is also important when you are breastfeeding to help your baby get all the nutrients needed to grow.
+A healthy, balanced diet is also important when you are breastfeeding to help your baby get all the nutrients needed to grow.
 For vegetarian and vegan mums, the nutrients mentioned previously for pregnancy are things to still be aware of during breastfeeding.